rosetta-home/mdns/README.md

 ## Client Usage
+Start the client by calling `Mdns.Client.start`, again, this gives the system an oppurtunity to bring up the network interface.
 To discover a device in a namespace call `Mdns.Client.query(namespace \\ "_services._dns-sd._udp.local")`.
 Compliant devices will respond with a DNS response. `Mdns.Client` will notify the event bus, available at `Mdns.Client.Events`, of any devices it finds.
+You can add an event handler by calling `Mdns.Client.add_handler`.
+See `Mdns.Handler` for an example event handler.

 Calling `Mdns.Client.query("_googlecast._tcp.local")`